jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

 -  ``ENABLE_FEAT_RAS``: Numeric value to enable Armv8.2 RAS features.
 RAS features are an optional extension for pre-Armv8.2 CPUs, but are mandatory for Armv8.2 or later CPUs.
-This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
+This flag can take the values 0 or 1.
+The default value is 0.

 -  ``RAS_FFH_SUPPORT``: Support to enable Firmware first handling of RAS errors originating from NS world.
 When ``RAS_FFH_SUPPORT`` is set to ``1``,